Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Results

 We test different quantum simulator implementations of our QLBM algorithm and its circuit for verification.
 An in-depth discussion of the scaling of these simulators can be found in \cref{s:simres}.
 In this section, we take measurements from each simulator to show the general trends of RMSE with respect to the quantum hardware constraints.

 We run the QLBM circuit of~\cref{fig:qlga-b} on the four different simulators and compare their performance. \Cref{fig:simulators} shows and the root-mean-squared error (RMSE),

 where $N_s$ is the number of lattice sites of the quantum solution compared to the classical one as a function of the number of shots (samples from the underlying density functions) and qubits.
-The errors are reported from simulations using $10^4$ shots in~\cref{fig:simulators}~(a) and using $18$ qubits in~\cref{fig:simulators}~(b).
+The errors are reported from simulations as a function of the number of lattice sites in~\cref{fig:simulators}~(a) and as a function of the number of shots in~\cref{fig:simulators}~(b).

 These figures demonstrate the scalability of this method.
-The RSME for the algorithm follows the trend of decreasing quadratically with the number of shots, as shown in \cref{fig:simulators}~(b).
+The RMSE for the algorithm follows the trend of decreasing quadratically with the number of shots, as shown in \cref{fig:simulators}~(b).
 An RMSE of $0.01$ occurs at less than $10^4$ shots.
-This trend occurs when the algorithm is run on quantum hardware, as the state is read by taking samples from the resulting distribution.
-The number of qubits does not affect the RMSE greatly, as shown in \cref{fig:simulators}~a, and the technique can scale well to more lattice sites with a linear increase in qubits.
+This accuracy level is proportional to $1/\sqrt{N}$ due to finite sampling of the quantum state, where $N$ is the shot number.
+The number of qubits does not affect the RMSE greatly, as shown in \cref{fig:simulators}~(a), and the technique can scale well to more lattice sites with a linear increase in qubits.

 The MPS simulator uses a local representation in a factorized form of tensor products~\citep{vidal2003efficient}.
-The MPS method ensures that the overall structure remains small as long as the circuit has a low degree of entanglement, enabling more simulated qubits.
+MPS ensures that the overall structure remains small as long as the circuit has a low degree of entanglement, enabling more simulated qubits.
 To demonstrate this, we run the QLBM circuit of~\cref{fig:qlga-b}~(a) on the Qiskit MPS simulator for a resolution of $51$ lattice sites corresponding to $102$ qubits using $10^6$ shots.
 Results after $10$ time steps are shown in \cref{fig:diffusion_102qubits_mps} and demonstrate good agreement with the classical solution.